UPDATED: Three Reasons the REINS Act Must Be Stopped (Again)

-1/25/2013: Rep. Todd Young (R-IN) reintroduced the Regulations from the Executive in Need of Scrutiny (REINS) Act (H.R.
-367) this week, making this the third time the bill has been introduced.
-If passed, the REINS Act would require congressional approval of all major rules, potentially endangering the most important safeguards to our health, safety, environment, and economy.
+UPDATE (1/23/2015): Sen. Rand Paul (R-KY) and Rep. Todd Young (R-IN) reintroduced the Regulations from the Executive in Need of Scrutiny (REINS) Act (S. 226 and H.R.
+427) on Jan.
+21, making this the fourth time the bill has been introduced in the House and Senate.
+If passed, the REINS Act would require congressional approval of all "major" rules (i.e., rules with an estimated annual economic impact of $100 million or more), potentially endangering the most important safeguards to our health, safety, environment, and economy.

 Here are three reasons why the REINS Act must be stopped (again):